 We were sad to say goodbye to our teams and the networks of sports families we had become friends with.
 But moving gave us the chance to start fresh and reassess how busy we truly needed to be as a family.
 How busy did we want to be?

-Instead, we’ve spent the winter exploring all the free Smithsonian museums and monuments that D.C. has to offer.
-We’ve gone to the American History Museum, the Air and Space Museum, the National Gallery, the Natural History Museum, the National Zoo, traipsed through parks, gone bowling and spent time with visiting family members.
-We’ll pick up some baseball for the girls in the spring but it won’t be five teams anymore.
-We’re looking forward to weekend jaunts and day trips and exploring this part of the world.
-Isn’t that part of the reason for making this crazy move to begin with?
+Instead, we spent the winter exploring all the free Smithsonian museums and monuments that D.C. has to offer.
+We went to the American History Museum, the Air and Space Museum, the National Gallery, the Natural History Museum, the National Zoo, traipsed through parks, gone bowling, and spent time with visiting family members.
+We picked up some baseball for the girls in the spring but it wasn’t five teams anymore.
+We looked forward to weekend jaunts and day trips and exploring that part of the world.
+Wasn’t that part of the reason for making the crazy move to begin with?

-I sometimes do wake up on Saturday mornings in a mild panic because there’s nothing on the schedule.
+I sometimes did wake up on Saturday mornings in a mild panic because there’s nothing on the schedule.
 Should I sign the kids up for more things?
 Aren’t we supposed to be scrambling?
-But then I remember they have plays, musicals, concerts and sports teams at school already.
+But then I remembered they have plays, musicals, concerts, and sports teams at school already.
 For the most part, the kids can direct their own interests now.
 And I get to relax with the newspaper and a hot cup of coffee.
-Maybe we’ll go for a bike ride this afternoon.
-Maybe we can even stop for a snack and nobody will be late for practice.
+Maybe we’d go for a bike ride.
+Maybe we’d even stop for a snack and nobody will be late for practice.
 Imagine that.